eapatton/solange/README.md

   - Facebook
 - Navbar
   - Add a dropdown menu for the specific moods
 - Mood Page have the specific mood title

+### Special Thanks
+To my ever helpful instructors, Brock and Michael.
+To all my classmates but particularly Monica for reminding me of my passion, Anya for leading me through authentication, and Seanny for helpful tips on styling.

 -----------------------